AVA Recordings

 AVA Recordings is an electronic dance music record label founded in early 2006 by UK producer & DJ Andy Moor.
 In 2014, Vancouver based producer & DJ Somna (Benjamin Leung) joined the label as Moor's partner and co-owner.
 AVA Recordings was a sub label of Armada Music from December 2008 until 2014, at which point the label joined Black Hole Recordings.

-Whether well established names or newly discovered talents, AVA Recordings is committed to showcasing top caliber artists in the trance and progressive genres of electronic dance music.
+AVA Recordings showcasts top caliber artists in the trance and progressive genres of electronic dance music.

 Andy Moor, Founder

 Andy Moor has a prolific career in music production under his own name, through various aliases (Dub Disorder, Dwight van Man, Sworn) and as part of production partnerships like Tilt, Whiteroom, Leama & Moor and Zoo DJ's.
 He has received numerous recognitions for his work including a Grammy nomination in December 2007 for his remix of Delerium's Angelicus.
 Moor is best known for production techniques like vocal chops and syncopated basslines.

 Moor founded AVA Recordings, a trance and progressive record label, in early 2006.